-Your UCM bachelor’s degree in Illustration includes a foundation in core art skills and digital practices, an understanding of historical and cultural context and insight into the modern requirements of the profession.
+Your UCM bachelor’s degree in Studio Art, Illustration area includes a foundation in core art skills and digital practices, an understanding of historical and cultural context and insight into the contemporary practices of the profession.
 Classes are held in the collaborative spirit of all of our Art and Design programs and typically feature a peer critique format for reviewing each other’s work.
 Sample classes include:

-The goal of our Studio Art BFA is to help you fully realize what you can do with an Illustration degree after graduation.
+The goal of our Studio Art BFA is to help you fully realize what you can do with an illustration degree after graduation.
 You’ll receive training in digital and traditional practices and explore what is most appropriate for your artistic practice and career trajectory.
-Many of these techniques are used across the contemporary landscape of art, design and illustration, expanding career opportunities for UCM graduates with Illustration degrees.
+Many of these techniques are used across the contemporary landscape of art, design and illustration, expanding career opportunities for UCM graduates with a Studio Art, Illustration degree.

-In your senior year, you’ll build your portfolio by completing projects that are inspired by current trends in the profession.
+In your senior year, you’ll build your portfolio targeted at your market of interest by completing projects that are inspired by current trends in the profession.
 With assistance from your faculty mentors, your portfolio will be a polished, professional asset to your career search.

-Our student-centered approach to learning, emphasis on mentorship and state-of-the-art technology resources set UCM’s program apart from Illustration degrees offered by public art schools.
+Our student-centered approach to learning, emphasis on mentorship and state-of-the-art technology resources set UCM’s Studio Art, Illustration program apart from illustration degrees offered by public art schools.

 UCM graduates are well-prepared for the professional world, trained in modern techniques with a solid grounding in digital and traditional art.
-We expand what you can do with an undergraduate Illustration degree by helping you develop a professional portfolio and preparing you for competitive jobs in the field.
+We expand what you can do with an undergraduate stuio art degree by helping you develop a professional portfolio and preparing you for competitive jobs in the illustration field.

-With your bachelor’s degree in Illustration in hand, you could get a job right away doing in-house design work or freelancing.
-Many of our graduates with Illustration degrees have gone on to lead ad agencies and galleries, and one recent graduate achieved worldwide publication of a graphic novel adaptation of “The Secret Garden”.
+With your bachelor’s degree in Studio Art, Illustration Area in hand, you could get a job right away doing in-house design work or freelancing.
+Many of our graduates with studio arts degrees have gone on to lead ad agencies and galleries, and one recent graduate achieved worldwide publication of a graphic novel adaptation of “The Secret Garden”.

 A variety of creative work opportunities